Bounds for Hardness Condensation in the Query Model: Negative Results II: Incondensability of Decision Tree Complexity

-In this section we present an improved example for the fact that decision tree query complexity does not condense losslessly.
+In this section we prove \cref{thm:query-condensation-intro}, i.e., query complexity and its variants does not condense losslessly.
+In particular, we show that $\dqcs{0}$-query and $\dqcs{\wedge}$-query complexities does not condense losslessly and also present an improved example for the fact that decision tree query complexity does not condense losslessly.
+In fact, we will use the same function to establish all three claims. \DCondensation*

 It was shown in \cite{GoosNR024} that there exists a function $h$ such that for every restriction $\rho$ that fixes all but at most $O(\dqc(h))$ variables, the query complexity $\dqc(h|_\rho)$ of the restricted function $h|_\rho$ is $\widetilde{O}(\dqc(h)^{3/4})$.
-In this section we give an improved example by exhibiting a function $h'$ such that $\dqc(h'|_\rho) = \widetilde{O}(\dqc(h')^{2/3})$.
+We give an improved example by exhibiting a function $h'$ such that $\dqc(h'|_\rho) = \widetilde{O}(\dqc(h')^{2/3})$.
 Our improved example is a variant of the function considered in \cite{GoosNR024}.
 In particular, our function is also a cheat-sheet version of Tribes, but we use different arities for the basic Tribes function as well as keep the number of cheat-sheet cells much low.

-To present the example, we will need the \emph{cheat-sheet} framework of \cite{ABK16} which we introduce now.
+Furthermore, we will use the same function to show that $\dqcs{0}$ and $\dqcs{\wedge}$ also does not condense losslessly.
+To present the example we will need the \emph{cheat-sheet} framework of \cite{ABK16} which we introduce now.

+\begin{definition}[Cheat-sheet version of a function] Fix $t > 0$.
+Let $f\colon\boolfn{n}$ be a function such that the \emph{description} of any (minimal) certificate takes at most $m$ bits.
+We then define